 - Smoke Detectors

 - Wheelchair Inaccessible

-About this PropertyThis elegant 2 bedroom two bath villa that sleeps 8 is entirely outfitted.
+About this PropertyThis superb 2 bedroom two bath villa that sleeps 8 is thoroughly outfitted.
 Close to pool and comes with complimentary tennis for 4 each day and golf at shipyard golf course for 4(must pay cart fee.
 Close to beach and miles of bicycle paths.
-Port O Telephone is a superb complex.
+Port O Telephone is a appealing complex.
 Jacuzzi in master bath with king size bed .
 Second bedroom has two twin beds and full bath.
-Screened in porch off master bedroom and sizable patio off living room.
+Screened in porch off master bedroom and generous patio off living room.
 This is a time share unit that receives the highest rating each year .
 Great family holiday spot so you can discover all that Hilton Head has to offer

 The Rental Process